 Explore the Integrated Life Wellness Model

 When is the last time you paused to think deeply about your life, your values, and your short- and long-term goals?
-Most people do not frequently carve out time to engage in this type of self-reflection, but once they do, their "ah-ha" moments often serve to motivate and guide their future choices, and determine how to prioritze their time and energy in everyday life.
+This process is designed to help you engage in deep self-reflection, and using the "ah-ha" moments to guide future choices, and determine how best to prioritize your time and energy in everyday life.

-The integrated Wellness model shown below helps us examine and visualize the big picture of our intergrated health.
-Part of our time together will involve exploring the five wellness areas shown below, and determining what "thriving" looks like for each.
-As you become more adept with using this model, you'll see firsthand that when we intentionally link our wellness goals to a personalized sense of purpose and meaning, we are more motivated and likely to stick with behaviors that help us to feel good, both in the near-term and in the future.
+The integrated Wellness model shown below helps us examine and visualize the big picture of our integrated health.
+Part of our time together will involve exploring the five wellness areas shown below to determine what "thriving" looks like for you.
+As you become more adept with using this model, you'll see that when we intentionally link our wellness goals to a personalized sense of purpose and meaning, we are more motivated to stick with healthy behaviors, both in the near-term and in the future.

 To bring this model to life, let's take a look at two examples below.
-In the first example you'll see that when we focus on meaningful goals and intentionally engage in wellness practices, we experience a sense of equilibrium and thriving.
-In the second example, wellness areas are unintentionally neglected and because of the inter-relatedness, in an impact in one area can have a significant ripple effect and suddenly we can feel in a negative spiral.
-Both examples below illustrate how the domains of wellness are fluid, deeply intertwined, and often influence one another.
+In the first example you'll see when we focus on meaningful goals and intentional wellness practices, we experience a sense of equilibrium and thriving across the five domains on wellenss.
+In the second example, some areas are unintentionally neglected, and because the domains are interrelated, when one falls off we frequently experience a ripple effect and can fall into a negative spiral.
+Both examples below illustrate how the domains of wellness are fluid, deeply intertwined, and influence one another.

 Understanding the 5 domains, and determining where you fall on each, are the first steps in the journey to enhancing our sense of well-being.
 After you read through the examples, click on the link below to access a series of questions that will help you to visualize, integrate, and enhance your own wellness experience in this life.